YoussefZidan/JavaScript-Functions/README.md

 ```
 ## toggleStrNum();
-I usually use this to deal with the backend that sends and accepts string numbers.
+Usually used to deal with the server that sends and accepts string numbers.

 ```js